ThisIsDjonathan/spotify-liker/README.md

 ## ⚙️ How to Run Locally

 > Make sure you have **Docker**, **Docker Compose**, and **Bun** installed.
+> You will need Spotify Credentials that can be created [here](https://developer.spotify.com)

 1. Clone the repo and create your local environment file:
    ```bash